openvinotoolkit/training_extensions/docs/source/explanation/algorithms/segmentation/semantic_segmentation.rst

 - ``Loss function``: We use `max-pooling loss <https://arxiv.org/pdf/1704.02966.pdf>`_ with standard `Cross Entropy Loss <https://en.wikipedia.org/wiki/Cross_entropy>`_ as the base for handling imbalanced training data distributions.
 This technique helps re-weighting the contributions of each pixel based on their loss value, targeting under-performing classification categories.

-- Additionally, we use **early stopping** to add adaptability to the training pipeline and prevent overfitting.
+- Additionally, we use the **early stopping** to add adaptability to the training pipeline and prevent overfitting.

 **************
 Dataset Format